the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 ![](images/usememo-2.png)

 Now, after we went through these scenarios for `useMemo`, `useCallback`, and `memo`, remember that these shouldn't necessarily be used by default.
 Apply these performance optimization only if you run into a performance bottlenecks.
-Most of the time this shouldn't happen, because React's rendering mechanism is pretty efficient by default.
+Most of the time this shouldn't happen because React's rendering mechanism is pretty efficient by default.
 Sometimes the check for utilities like `memo` can be more expensive than the re-rendering itself.

 ### Exercises: